Galileo Galilei: Writings

 Statue of Galileo by Pio Fedi (1815–1892) inside the Lanyon Building of the Queen's University Belfast.
 Sir William Whitla (Professor of Materia Medica 1890–1919) brought the statue back from Italy and donated it to the university.

-Galileo's early works describing scientific instruments include the 1586 tract entitled The Little Balance (La Billancetta) describing an accurate balance to weigh objects in air or water and the 1606 printed manual Le Operazioni del Compasso Geometrico et Militare on the operation of a geometrical and military compass.
+Galileo's early works describing scientific instruments include the 1586 tract La Billancetta (The Little Balance) describing an accurate balance to weigh objects in air or water and the 1606 manual Le Operazioni del Compasso Geometrico et Militare on the operation of a geometrical and military compass.

-His early works on dynamics, the science of motion and mechanics were his circa 1590 Pisan De Motu (On Motion) and his circa 1600 Paduan Le Meccaniche (Mechanics).
-The former was based on Aristotelian–Archimedean fluid dynamics and held that the speed of gravitational fall in a fluid medium was proportional to the excess of a body's specific weight over that of the medium, whereby in a vacuum, bodies would fall with speeds in proportion to their specific weights.
+His early works on dynamics, the science of motion and mechanics were his c.
+1590 Pisan De Motu (On Motion) and his c.
+1600 Paduan Le Mecaniche (Mechanics).
+The former was based on Aristotelian–Archimedean fluid dynamics and held that the speed of gravitational fall in a fluid medium was proportional to the excess of a body's specific weight over that of the medium, whereby in a vacuum, bodies would fall at speeds in proportion to their specific weights.
 It also subscribed to the Philoponan impetus dynamics in which impetus is self-dissipating and free-fall in a vacuum would have an essential terminal speed according to specific weight after an initial period of acceleration.

-Galileo's 1610 The Starry Messenger (Sidereus Nuncius) was the first scientific treatise to be published based on observations made through a telescope.
+Galileo's 1610 Starry Messenger was the first scientific treatise to be published based on observations made through a telescope.
 It reported his observations of: